Skip to Content

 Results are usually available in 7 to 10 days.

-No syphilis bacteria are seen.
+No syphilis germs are seen.

-Syphilis bacteria are seen.
+Syphilis germs are seen.

 nonreactive or negative result.

-Antibodies to syphilis bacteria are present.
+Antibodies are found.
 This is called a

 reactive or positive test.